-What do the draft Discrimination (Disability) (Jersey) Regulations 20- (the “Regulations”) contain and what does their introduction mean for me?
+What do the Discrimination (Disability) (Jersey) Regulations 2018 (the “Regulations”) contain and what does their introduction mean for me?

-We have distilled some key points below.
-If you are an employer and/or provider of goods and services, the Regulations will impact on how you recruit and manage employees and how you offer your products and/or services.
+If you have not yet had a chance to mull over the Regulations we have, subject to word count restrictions, distilled their contents below.
+If you are an employer and/or provider of goods and services the Regulations will impact on how you recruit and manage employees and how you offer your products and/or services.

 What constitutes a disability?
-The Regulations define it as a person who has one or more long-term physical, mental, intellectual or sensory impairments which can adversely affect a person’s ability to engage or participate in any activity.
-An impairment is “long-term” if it has lasted or is expected to last six months or more or is expected to last for the remainder of a person’s lifetime if that is expected to be less than six months.
-Individuals diagnosed with a terminal illness with less than six months to live will therefore be protected.
+If a person has one or more long-term physical, mental, intellectual or sensory impairments which can adversely affect a person’s ability to engage or participate in any activity.
+An impairment is “long-term” if it has lasted or is expected to last 6 months or more or expected to last for the remainder of a person’s lifetime if that is expected to be less than 6 months.

 Following responses to the Social Security Department’s consultation on the Regulations, it is proposed that specific provision is contained in the Regulations to include disfigurement (other than by tattoo or decorative piercing) as a disability.